thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/onward.md

 ### 9. KEY QUOTES

-* **"Mandate for Leadership has been a vital tool for conservative Presidents, providing them with a roadmap for implementing their agenda and for making America great again." (p.
-916)**  This quote highlights the importance of Project 2025 in the conservative movement's strategy for achieving its goals.
+* **"Mandate for Leadership has been a vital tool for conservative Presidents, providing them with a roadmap for implementing their agenda and for making America great again." <sup>(916)</sup>**  This quote highlights the importance of Project 2025 in the conservative movement's strategy for achieving its goals.
 * **"Personnel is policy.
-The next conservative President must appoint individuals who share his vision and are committed to implementing his agenda." (p.
-919)**  This quote emphasizes the importance of personnel decisions in implementing a conservative agenda.
+The next conservative President must appoint individuals who share his vision and are committed to implementing his agenda." <sup>(919)</sup>**  This quote emphasizes the importance of personnel decisions in implementing a conservative agenda.
 * **"Presidential appointees must be watchdogs, not lapdogs.
-They must be willing to challenge the bureaucracy and to fight for the President's agenda." (p.
-919)**  This quote reflects the deep distrust of the federal bureaucracy that pervades Project 2025.
+They must be willing to challenge the bureaucracy and to fight for the President's agenda." <sup>(919)</sup>**  This quote reflects the deep distrust of the federal bureaucracy that pervades Project 2025.
 * **"Conservative solutions work.
 Liberal policies fail.
-The next conservative President must be bold and courageous in implementing a conservative agenda." (p.
-919)**  This quote encapsulates the section's simplistic and divisive rhetoric.
+The next conservative President must be bold and courageous in implementing a conservative agenda." <sup>(919)</sup>**  This quote encapsulates the section's simplistic and divisive rhetoric.
 * **"The future of America is at stake.
-We must elect a conservative President who will implement the Mandate for Leadership and restore America's greatness." (p.
-921)**  This quote serves as a rallying cry for conservatives, urging them to action.
+We must elect a conservative President who will implement the Mandate for Leadership and restore America's greatness." <sup>(921)</sup>**  This quote serves as a rallying cry for conservatives, urging them to action.

 ### 10. SUMMARY & SIGNIFICANCE